 Through training grants, Olympic Solidarity and their host National Olympic Committees (NOCs) help refugee athletes not only to train with the aim of qualifying for the Olympic Games Tokyo 2020, but also to continue their sporting career and to build their future.

-Their refugee status has been confirmed by UN Refugee Agency (UNHCR); and the support of host NOCs (Australia, Austria, Belgium, Brazil, Croatia, Egypt, Germany, Great Britain, Israel, Jordan, Kenya, Luxembourg, Portugal, the Netherlands, New Zealand, Switzerland and Turkey) as well as the International Federations has been and will be instrumental in securing their training in the lead-up to the Olympic Games Tokyo 2020.
+Their refugee status has been confirmed by UN Refugee Agency (UNHCR); and the support of host NOCs (Australia, Austria, Belgium, Brazil, Croatia, Egypt, Germany, Great Britain, Israel, Jordan, Kenya, Luxembourg, Portugal, the Netherlands, New Zealand, Sweden, Switzerland and Turkey) as well as the International Federations has been and will be instrumental in securing their training in the lead-up to the Olympic Games Tokyo 2020.

 The composition of the IOC Refugee Olympic Team (EOR)* Tokyo 2020 will be announced in June 2020.